dakku7/Five-Night-s-at-Freddy-s-in-CMD/README.md

 # Five-Nights-at-Freddys-in-CMD

-Adaptation of Fnaf 1 from scratch by me.
-Made this version of game as close as possible to original game.
 This project is a console-based adaptation of the Fnaf 1 from scratch, by me.
 The implementation is done in C++.

 ## Code